htcondor/htcondor/docs/version-history/feature-versions-10-x.rst

   directly set key=value pairs of information into the ``.condor.sub`` environment.
   :jira:`1580`

+- Added ability for DAGMan to automatically record the Node Retry attempt in that nodes job ad.
+This is done by setting the new configuration option :macro:`DAGMAN_NODE_RECORD_INFO`.
+  :jira:`1634`

 Bugs Fixed:

 - Fixed bug where the *condor_shadow* would crash during job removal